Xavier Tillman NBA Playoffs Player Props: Grizzlies vs. Lakers

 - The Grizzlies average the sixth-most possessions per game with 104.1.
 His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- The Lakers are the 20th-best defensive squad in the NBA, giving up 116.6 points per game.
+- The Lakers are the 20th-best defensive team in the NBA, allowing 116.6 points per game.

-- On the glass, the Lakers are ranked 25th in the NBA, conceding 44.9 rebounds per contest.
+- On the boards, the Lakers have conceded 44.9 rebounds per contest, which puts them 25th in the NBA.

+- Looking at assists, the Lakers are 15th in the league, giving up 25.7 per game.

 Xavier Tillman vs. the Lakers